HappyValleyIO/koil/docs/docs/deploy/heroku.md

 [![mail settings for spring](images/mail-settings.png)](images/mail-settings.png)

 Great!
 This means that we don't have to do anything else to make this work.
 If there are `MAILGUN_` env variables then we'll send email successfully.
-If these variables aren't passed at runtime, then Springboard will silently fall back on a `LoggingMailSender` that just logs each message.
+If these variables aren't passed at runtime, then koil will silently fall back on a `LoggingMailSender` that just logs each message.

 If you decided to use a different mail provider, you'll be able to modify these settings to respect whatever environment variables